edwrdq/edwrdq/README.md

   Outside tech, I love working with electric principles and 3D printing.

-  I'm a member of VRC team 33172F
+  I was the captain of VRC team 33172F for the 2024-25 "High Stakes" season

 ## (Human) Languages-